-Adobe Director of Lifecycle Marketing.
+Adobe Senior Director of Performance Marketing.
 Previously led performance marketing, customer acquisition and email for e-commerce, online publishing, on-demand services and life & health insurance.

 I ran direct marketing for a Medicare health plan and, before that, marketed long term care insurance so I have quite a bit of expertise in reaching an older audience.